College of Visual and Performing Arts - Learning Outcomes

 -

-BA in Music: Performance
+Music: Performance (BA)

 - Perform with competence as soloist and ensemble members, and self-assess performance for continued improvement.